xenify-io/litepaper/README.md

 At the core of Xenify's bold vision is a cutting-edge liquidity aggregation protocol that streamlines cross-chain token swaps.
 Whether you want to swap tokens on Ethereum, BNB Chain, Polygon, Arbitrum, or any of the 40 supported chains, Xenify has you covered.
 With access to 26 different aggregators, Xenify guarantees unparalleled liquidity and optimal rates for your swaps.
 By leveraging cutting-edge APIs, Xenify bridges seamless communication with a wide array of DEX aggregators, dramatically enhancing the swapping experience and streamlining the quest for optimal swap routes across the vast tapestry of chains.

 What sets Xenify apart from other cross-chain swapping platforms is its commitment to creating a mutually beneficial environment for all participants.
 By contributing to swap fees across supported EVM chains, you earn XNF tokens, while 100% of your swap fees are distributed as rewards to XNF stakers.
 Moreover, Xenify serves as a strategic layer 1 burner of XEN, enabling XEN holders to effortlessly convert their holdings into XNF at a predictable rate.
-Throughout this burn process, our unique fee-utilization algorithm guarantees that 100% of burn fees are directed as rewards to XNF stakers, while the protocol fee bolsters the growth of XNF liquidity.
+Throughout this burn process, our unique fee-utilization algorithm guarantees that 100% of burn fees are directed as rewards to XNF stakers, while the mint fee bolsters the growth of XNF liquidity.

 But that’s not all!
 Xenify's innovative design has enabled the seamless integration of the YSL.IO protocol, incorporating its state-of-the-art AlphaVaults and AceVaults into the daily reward distribution process.
 Thanks to this integration, YSL.IO participants gain the chance to claim an allocation of XNF, while the vault's claim fees contribute to reducing XNF circulating supply and rewarding XNF stakers.
 This win-win strategy ensures constant buy-pressure for XNF, regardless of market activity, while enhancing rewards for dedicated participants of both protocols.